Blog

 By Denise Kuhbier, MS, RN, LNHA, CCM, Senior Vice President of Care, LeanOnWe

-Myth #1: Medicare covers the cost of home care.
+Myth #2: Medicare covers the cost of home care

 Most Medicare and Medicare supplements or other private health insurance plans do not cover non-medical home care.
-Medicare will cover short-term, intermittent care services in the home through a licensed agency.
+Medicare will cover very short-term, intermittent care services in the home through a licensed agency.
 For example, Medicare may pay for a physical therapist to come to your home 2-3 times per week after a change in your condition to help you regain mobility so that you can stand to make dinner, take a shower, etc. But you should not expect Medicare to pay for someone to prepare meals, give you medication, take you to the doctor, do laundry, or do light housekeeping when you cannot do these things yourself.

-Myth #2: Home care costs too much.
+Myth #3: Home care costs too much

-Myth #3: I have no say about who comes into my home
+Myth #4: I have no say about who comes into my home

-Myth #5: Home care companies have to meet standards for quality of care, proof of liability coverage, and ethical business practices.
+Myth #5: Home care companies have to meet standards for quality of care, proof of liability coverage, and ethical business practices

-Myth #6: I can pay my caregiver as a 1099 independent contractor.
+Myth #6: I can pay my caregiver as a 1099 independent contractor

 The IRS and many states may require caregivers and other household employees who meet a certain wage threshold to be processed with a Form W-2 and not with a 1099 form.
 It is the responsibility of anyone who hires a caregiver to follow all applicable federal and state labor laws and regulations, and it is always recommended that you consult your accountant or attorney for guidance specific to your city and state.